 76. Behind Closed Doors, Donna Ferrato, 1982.

-Domestic violence is collective even in wealthy families.
-Donna Ferrato was the witness of how it happened between Garth and Lisa (real names were uncovered later).
+Domestic violence is collective, even in wealthy families.
+Donna Ferrato witnessed how it happened between Garth and Lisa (real names were uncovered later).

 She visited swingers club and held a nighttime lifestyle to take photos for Japanese Playboy, instead, as she said later, “… one night, I witnessed a horrific scene: Garth attacked Lisa and beat her mercilessly as she cowered in the master bathroom.
 That night changed me forever and also altered the direction of my work for the next ten years…I was now driven to reveal the unspeakable things that were happening behind closed doors.
 I took the picture because, without it, I knew no one would ever believe it happened.”

-Nobody wanted to publish such photos, so Ferrato started her project: for almost a decade, she documented cases of domestic violence all over the country.
+Nobody wanted to publish such photos, so Ferrato started her project: for almost a decade, she documented domestic violence cases all over the country.
 As a result, she published Living With the Enemy (Aperture Foundation, 1991).
 This issue raised a worldwide discussion on sexual violence and women’s rights.